School discipline: Truancy

-An example of the varying racial disparities in discipline across U.S. counties and school districts is the different disciplinary approaches to solving truancy, "any intentional, unjustified, unauthorized, or illegal absence from compulsory education".
-The Los Angeles County District enacted punitive to decrease the rate of absenteeism occurring within the district's educational institutions.
+An example of the varying racial disparities in discipline across U.S. counties and school districts is the different disciplinary approaches to solving truancy, eg. "any intentional, unjustified, unauthorized, or illegal absence from compulsory education".
+The Los Angeles County District enacted punitive measures to decrease the rate of absenteeism occurring within the district's educational institutions.
 It piloted the Abolish Chronic Truancy (ACT) program that would discipline absenteeism through penal punishments for both students and their parental guardians.
-Punishments for parental guardians include legal prosecution with maximum penalty of a fine up to $2,500 per child and up to a year sentencing.
+Punishments for parental guardians include legal prosecution with a maximum penalty of a fine up to $2,500 per child and up to a year sentencing.
 For students, punishments may be prosecution in juvenile court with potential penalties including fines, probation, community service, and mandated attendance of a truancy education program.
-Socioeconomic factors--lack of transportation, acting as a caregiver for siblings, etc.-- that affect a student's attendance and likelihood of penal punishments disproportionately affects low-income black students.
+Socioeconomic factors—lack of transportation, acting as a caregiver for siblings, etc.-- that affect a student's attendance and likelihood of penal punishments disproportionately affects low-income black students.

 Another approach that some U.S. school districts have used to reduce truancy is rehabilitating students and accounting for external factors.
 For example, the office of Alameda County Assistant District Attorney Teresa Drenick within the Alameda County School District has piloted a diversion program to increase attendance.
 The program addresses students with high absenteeism rates with consistently absent students by providing access to therapy, health services, and resources such as bus passes.
-The county reports that the program has been "more than 90% successful at getting students back in class", decreasing absenteeism rates.
+The county reports that the program has been "more than 90% successful at getting students back in class", thereby decreasing absenteeism rates.

 Students with disabilities

 The disparity in punitive disciplinary actions between Black and white students is further widened for Black students with disabilities.
 National surveys on disparities in school discipline have found higher rates of suspension among Black students with disabilities.
 From 2014 to 2015, the national average of days lost per 100 enrolled for students with disabilities was 119.0 days for Black students and 43.0 days for white students.

 An existent effort to decrease rates of disciplinary actions for Black students with disabilities have examined the effects of same-race teachers within the classroom.
 For example, from 2014 to 2015, North Carolina had a wider gap in disparities than the national average in which Black students lost 158.3 days per 100 enrolled and white students lost 64.1 days.
 North Carolina, like many states, has local school districts with a higher percentage of Black staff and teachers than other districts.
-A study by researchers Constance A. Lindsey and Cassandra M. D. Hart demonstrates that Black females reduced disciplinary rates for Black male students with disabilities by a "2 percentage points to approximately 14 percent" decrease.
+A study by researchers Constance A. Lindsey and Cassandra M. D. Hart demonstrates that Black females reduced disciplinary rates for Black male students with disabilities by a "2 percentage points to approximately 14 percent" decline.
 Additionally, students with Black male teachers within the study had a reduced disciplinary rate by "15 to 13 percent".
 The study suggests that school districts with an increased percentage of Black students may exhibit lower rates of punitive disciplinary actions for Black students with disabilities and have a lessened gap between Black and white students.